telerik/teststudio-docs/docs/automated-tests/recording/pdf-validation.md

 ## Compare PDF Files

-Comparing two PDF files is not a straight forward scenario, but combining the Test Studio features allows you to accomplish even such difficult task.
+Comparing the content of two PDF files is not a straight-forward scenario, but combining the Test Studio features allows you to automate even such difficult task.
 Here are the steps for example scenario:

 1. Navigate to the tested page.
 1. Generate and download the PDF file.